 Some universities make offers based on achieving a certain number of UCAS points rather than a set of grades.
-The point scores associated with each grade of qualification changed in 2017 but did not in itself change entry requirements for courses.
-Those institutions that used UCAS Tariff points simply set their entry requirements using the new number system.
-All old points should have disappeared from documentation but may still appear in some employers' materials.
 A vast range of qualifications are listed in the UCAS Tariff Tables and can be very confusing so the key ones taken at TBSHS are summarised in the table below.